 Having a strong EVP is beneficial for several reasons:

-• Enhanced employee engagement: An EVP that resonates with employees leads to higher levels of employee engagement.
+- Enhanced employee engagement: An EVP that resonates with employees leads to higher levels of employee engagement.
 Engaged workers are more productive, committed, and motivated to contribute to the company's success.
-They also tend to be brand ambassadors, speaking positively about their experiences at the company, which can further enhance the employer brand.
+They also tend to be brand ambassadors, participating in referral programs and enhancing the employer brand.

 Employer Value Proposition vs Employer Branding